Installing Puppet Enterprise overview

 Before you begin, choose an installation method.
 We’ve provided a few paths to choose from, and provided links to the corresponding installation instructions.

-* [Text-mode installation](./install_text_mode.html): Use the example `pe.conf` file provided in the PE installation tarball or create your own to install PE.
+pe.conffile, or use the example file provided in the PE installation tarball.
 Refer to the text-mode installation overview for more information about this installation mode.
-With text-mode, you can create a split or monolithic installation.

-See the system requirements for additional hardware-related specifications.
+See the system requirements for any hardware-related specifications.

 Note: Before getting started, we recommend you read about the Puppet Enterprise components to familiarize yourself with the parts that make up a PE installation.